Making the most of your data

 - We pin the 3D Point Clouds inside of Revit.
 If you’re having trouble selecting the point cloud, make sure you have “Select Pinned Elements” unchecked in the bottom right corner.

 - When working inside of Revit, the scan data can be pixelated.
-Be sure to reference the .LGS file in JetStream Viewer for visualizing the scan data.
+Be sure to reference the .LGS file in TruView/JetStream Viewer for visualizing the scan data.
 This will help you understand what the 3D Point Cloud data is representing.